Squall was ready.

 Rinoa sighed heavily, and leaned against Squall's chest.

-"You guys are at the inn?
+"Are you guys staying here or at the inn?
 Did you actually eat dinner yet?
-Whatever they were cooking earlier smelled amazing.
+Whatever they were cooking earlier down there smelled amazing.
 Oh, I'm so glad Ellone asked me to come down here, I really, really miss you."
 Noelle glided towards them, and kissed them each on the cheek.
 "Come on!"

 She headed down the path, her dark hair sweeping after her like a shadow, and reluctantly, Squall and Rinoa followed.